 The first competitions took place on February 7 for some time trials.
 The first medal winning events take place on February 10, and the final medals are awarded on February 25.
 The opening ceremony is on the 9th and closing happens on the 25th.

 You can view the entire Pyeongchang Olympics schedule here at the official website.

 As in past years, the Olympics are being broadcast on TV by NBC.
 NBC itself is hosting 176 hours of live coverage with primetime coverage starting February 8th at 8:00pm Eastern.
 NBCSN has 369 hours of olympics coverage.
 CNBC is airing 46 hours of the Olympic games, including its popular curling broadcasts.
 USA Network is home to 40.5 hours of coverage, all hockey and curling.

 With cable TV, you can turn to any of these channels to watch.
 But without cable, how do you watch the Olympics?
 We’ve got you covered.

 Watching the Olympics on TV without cable TV

 The easiest place to watch the core NBC coverage is on your TV with a digital TV antenna.
-Digital antennas start at $9.99 for this basic version and get more expensive for further range.
+Digital antennas start at really affordable versions like this one and get more expensive for further range.
 If you live in a or near a big city, odds are you can get a strong signal for this one-time, low cost without cable.
 Plus, once you have it, you can watch all of your local channels with the same antenna and no subscription cost.
 Digital antennas pick up channels like NBC, CBS, ABC, and Fox.